Matthias Castrén: Linguistic adventures

 The necessity of personal explorations among the still-unwritten languages of cognate tribes soon made itself evident.
 In 1838. he joined a medical fellow student, Dr. Ehrström, in a journey through Lapland.
 That was the first of the voyages Castrén undertook to investigate the kinship between Finnish and several other languages.
 He was later appointed in 1840 to associate professor in Finnish and the Norse languages at the University of Helsinki.
 The next year, he traveled in Karelia at the expense of the Literary Society of Finland.

 In 1841, he undertook with the Finnish philologist Elias Lönnrot a third journey, which ultimately extended beyond the Urals as far as Obdorsk and lasted three years.
 Before starting on the expedition, he had published a translation into Swedish of the Finnish epic of Kalevala.
 Upon his return, he gave to the world his Elementa grammatices Syrjaenæ (1844) and Elementa grammatices Tscheremissæ (1845).

 No sooner had he recovered from the illness, which his last journey had occasioned, than he set out, under the auspices of the Academy of St Petersburg and the Alexander University, on an exploration among the indigenous peoples of Siberia, which resulted in a vast addition to previous knowledge but seriously affected the health of the adventurous investigator.
 The first fruits of his collections were published in St. Petersburg in 1849 in the form of Versuch einer ostjakischen Sprachlehre (1858).
 In 1850, he published the treatise De affixis personalibus linguarum Altaicarum and was appointed professor of the new chair of Finnish language and literature at the University of Helsinki.
 The following year saw him raised to the rank of chancellor of the university.
 He was busily engaged in what he regarded as his principal work, a grammar of the Samoyedic languages, when he died in 1852, at 38 years of age.

 Personal life

 In 1850, he married Lovisa Natalia Tengström (1830–1881), whose father, Johan Jakob Tengström (1787–1858), was a professor of theoretical and practical philosophy at Alexander University.
 They were the parents of the newspaper publisher and elected official Robert Castrén (1851–1883).

 Posthumous publications

+A bust of Matthias Castrén in Kamppi.

 Five volumes of his collected works appeared from 1852 to 1858, containing respectively (1) Reseminnen från åren 1838-1844; (2) Reseberättelser och bref åren 1845-1849; (3) Föreläsningar i finsk mytologi; (4) Ethnologiska föreläsningar öfver altaiska folken; and (5) Smärre afhandlingar och akademiska dissertationer.
 A German translation was published by Anton Schiefner, who was also entrusted by the St. Petersburg Academy with the editing of his manuscripts, which had been left to the University of Helsinki and were subsequently published.